 Tanks on the lawn

 The tanks are opening at the Tate on July 18th.
 These are the very same tanks that stored oil in the days when Bankside served the function of generating electricity by burning Arabia’s finest.
-And if the ignoramuses in the Tate’s PR department start cooing, and they will – they will – about said tanks being the first of their […]
+And if the ignoramuses in the Tate’s PR department start cooing, and they will – they will – about said tanks… Continue reading Tanks on the lawn

 The RA summer show in record time